 This approach, when used in conjunction with the extended persistence context provided by Seam elegantly solves a number of problems faced by AJAX developers when working remotely with persistent objects.
-A persistent, managed object graph can be loaded at the start of a new conversation, and then across multiple requests (and within the same transaction) the client can fetch the objects, make changes to them and apply those changes to the same managed objects after which the long-running transaction can be committed when the conversation ends.
+A persistent, managed object graph can be loaded at the start of a new conversation, and then across multiple requests the client can fetch the objects, make incremental changes to them and apply those changes to the same managed objects after which the transaction can be committed, thereby persisting the changes made.